 There are a few constraints.
 First, only a single uplink frequency can be transmitted.
 Generally, this means that only one spacecraft at a time can operate in a two-way coherent mode, while the remainder must be in a one-way (i.e., non-coherent) mode.
 Second, multiple-independent receivers are required at the Earth station.
-This sets a practical limit on the number of spacecraft that can be served simultaneously.
-Initially, that number is two, but by 2007 it is expected to be four.
+This sets a practical limit of two spacecraft that can be served simultaneously.
 Third, ranging and two-way coherent Doppler data can only be obtained from the single spacecraft operating in a two-way coherent mode.

 Approximately 30-minutes are required to transfer two-way coherent operations from one spacecraft to another irrespective of whether or not the spacecraft, which will be in the two-way coherent mode, is currently part of the MSPA cluster.
 When switching the uplink from one spacecraft to the next, full $Aperture\ Fee\ (AF)$ costs apply to the new two-way coherent user at the onset of the switching operation.
-Transfers of two-way coherent operations requires:
+Transfers of two-way coherent operations require: